 How do reimbursements work?

 When you're accepted, we'll have a page where you can submit your required travel reimbursement forms and receipts.
 For each location hackers will be coming from, we determine the cheapest reasonable option and set a reimbursement cap at a bit more than the cost of that option.
 We will reimburse all travel costs up to this cap—if you go over, we'll still reimburse the amount of the cap, but no more.
-You will be able to view all the important information, including your travel allotment and important forms on my.pennapps.com.
+You can find more information here.

 When/Where can I hack?